ems-project/EMSCoreBundle/doc/commands.md

 Options:
       --task=TASK                    {\"title\":\"title\",\"assignee\":\"username\",\"description\":\"optional\"}
-      --fieldAssignee=FIELDASSIGNEE  assignee field in es document
+      --field-assignee=FIELDASSIGNEE  assignee field in es document
-      --fieldDeadline=FIELDDEADLINE  deadline field in es document
+      --field-deadline=FIELDDEADLINE  deadline field in es document
-      --defaultOwner=DEFAULTOWNER    default owner username
+      --default-owner=DEFAULTOWNER    default owner username
-      --notPublished=NOTPUBLISHED    only for revisions not published in this environment --scrollSize=SCROLLSIZE        Size of the elasticsearch scroll request --scrollTimeout=SCROLLTIMEOUT  Time to migrate "scrollSize" items i.e. 30s or 2m --searchQuery[=SEARCHQUERY]    Query used to find elasticsearch records to import [default: "{}"]
+      --not-published=NOTPUBLISHED    only for revisions not published in this environment --scroll-size=SCROLLSIZE        Size of the elasticsearch scroll request --scroll-timeout=SCROLLTIMEOUT  Time to migrate "scrollSize" items i.e. 30s or 2m --searchQuery[=SEARCHQUERY]    Query used to find elasticsearch records to import [default: "{}"]
 ```

 * **environment** : name of the environment for running the es query
 * **--task**: json escaped string for task definition
-* **--fieldAssignee**: use document value for assignee (will search username, displayName, email)
+* **--field-assignee**: use document value for assignee (will search username, displayName, email)
-* **--fieldDeadline**: use document value for deadline
+* **--field-deadline**: use document value for deadline
-* **--defaultOwner**: if the revision has no owner, this username will be used
+* **--default-owner**: if the revision has no owner, this username will be used
-* **--notPublished**: only created task for revision that are not published in the given environment name.
+* **--not-published**: only created task for revision that are not published in the given environment name.
-* **--scrollSize**: Size of the elasticsearch scroll request
+* **--scroll-size**: Size of the elasticsearch scroll request
-* **--scrollTimeout**: Time to migrate "scrollSize" items i.e. 30s or 2m
+* **--scroll-timeout**: Time to migrate "scrollSize" items i.e. 30s or 2m
-* **--searchQuery**: json escaped string with es query
+* **--search-query**: json escaped string with es query

 ## Notification